I Wish I Wish

-"I Wish I Wish" is a song by Lauren Bennett.
-The song was released on 21 November 2011 via Interscope Records.
+"I Wish I Wish" is a song by the English singer Lauren Bennett.
+The song was written by Esmée Denters and Billy Mann and produced by David Schuler.
+It was released by Interscope Records as Bennett's debut single on November 21, 2011.
+A dance-pop song, it is about celebrating every day and living life to the fullest.

 Background

 Bennett's debut solo single "I Wish I Wish" was released on 21 November 2011 via Interscope Records.
 The track was written by Esmée Denters and Billy Mann, and produced by David Schuler.